Lakeyah: Career

-Lakeyah stayed in Atlanta after dropping out of college and went viral for the #FirstDayOutChallenge, a rap challenge celebrating rapper JT from music group City Girls being released from prison.
+Lakeyah stayed in Atlanta after dropping out of college and went viral for the #FirstDayOutChallenge, a rap challenge celebrating rapper JT from the female rap group City Girls being released from prison.
 After that challenge and going viral from a freestyle over the song "We Paid" by 42 Dugg and Lil Baby, she was signed to Quality Control Music.
 On October 9, 2020, Lakeyah released her first single, "Big FlexHER", featuring 42 Dugg.
-It amassed over 400,000 views in five days and currently has over three million views.
+It amassed over 400,000 views in five days and currently has over six million views.

 On December 11, 2020, Lakeyah released her debut album, Time's Up.
-It included the single "Female Goat" featuring City Girls and a Midwest style beat by Detroit producer Reuel StopPlaying.
-It is Lakeyah's most popular track on YouTube, with over 16 million views.
+It included the singles "Female Goat" featuring City Girls and "Worst Thing".
+"Female Goat" is Lakeyah's most popular track on YouTube, with over 25 million views.

 In the spring of 2021, Lakeyah was named a brand ambassador for Rihanna's lingerie line, Savage X Fenty.

 On April 9, 2021, Lakeyah released her second project, In Due Time.
 The album included features from Gucci Mane and Yung Bleu.
 After the album's release, Lakeyah was 4th on Rolling Stone's Breakthrough 25 charts, which ranks the fastest rising new artists, behind Cico P.

 On June 16, 2021, XXL magazine named Lakeyah to the 2021 XXL Freshman Class, a spotlight for up and coming rappers that previously featured Kendrick Lamar, Travis Scott, Chance the Rapper, and Megan thee Stallion.
 She was the first Milwaukee rapper named an XXL freshman in its 14 year history.
+The same year she also released a mixtape entitled My Time with the single "313-414" featuring Detroit rapper Tee Grizzley.
+The mixtape is part of the Gangsta Grillz series hosted by DJ Drama.
+The artwork depicts Lakeyah holding a championship trophy dressed in a Milwaukee Bucks jersey which is a tribute to her hometown and winners of the NBA Championship that same year.

+In 2022 Lakeyah was cast as a regular on the BET reality show The Impact: Atlanta season 1 and season 2.
+She also released two more projects No Pressure Part 1 and No Pressure Part 2 with the singles "Mind Yo Business" featuring Latto and "Real Bitch" featuring Gloss Up.
+The projects also featured collaborations with Lucky Daye, Flo Milli and Layton Greene.

+On November 18, 2024 Lakeyah released the single "F.Y.T." featuring singer Jacquees.
+It was later featured on her mixtape Keymix lll.